codemasterdev/team-profile-generator/README.md

 ## Description

-Fill out some command prompts over a few minutes and be given a beautiful-looking team profile page!
+Fill out some command prompts over a few minutes and be given a beautiful-looking team profile page, using a combination of Bootstrap and custom CSS!
 A perfect application for someone who needs to spin up an organized employee list with necessary information.
 A CSS stylesheet is included for aesthetics, but the stylesheet is also fully customizable if the user so desires to style the page him or herself.

 ### This project can be found: